bear-metal/bear-metal/source/_posts/2015-03-12-how-do-i-know-whether-my-rails-app-is-thread-safe-or-not.markdown

 ## Making your app code thread-safe

-Good news: Since Rails uses the [Shared nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture), Rails apps are by definition very suitable for being thread-safe as well.
+Good news&colon; Since Rails uses the [Shared nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture), Rails apps are consequentially very suitable for being thread-safe as well.
 In general, Rails creates a new controller object of every HTTP request, and everything else flows from there.
 This isolates most objects in a Rails app from other requests.

 Like noted above, built-in Ruby data structures (save for Queue) are not thread-safe.
 This does not, however, matter, unless you are actually sharing them between threads.
 Because of the way in which Rails is architectured, this almost never happens in a Rails app.